rancher/docs/content/rancher/v2.x/en/troubleshooting/kubernetes-components/etcd/_index.md

 # Replacing Unhealthy etcd Nodes

 When a node in your etcd cluster becomes unhealthy, the recommended approach is to fix or remove the failed or unhealthy node before adding a new etcd node to the cluster.

-To prevent quorum loss, etcd does not allow a new etcd node to be added to the etcd cluster when one or more etcd nodes in the cluster is unhealthy.

-It is possible to override this default setting and add an etcd node to a cluster with a failing etcd node if you set the `--strict-reconfig-check` option to false when configuring etcd with `kubectl`.
-However, this option is not recommended because it can cause etcd to go into a state of quorum loss, which breaks the cluster.